dashbird/site/content/knowledge-base/architectural-patterns/serverless-functions-composition-strategies.md

 What happens if, for instance, we would like to support programmatic account creation through an API or CLI (Command Line Interface), instead of a browser UI?

 One could argue: _the same Javascript code running in the browser could be used in a NodeJS serverless function_.
-While that is technically true, from an architectural perspective it may lead to a bad implementation.
+While that is technically true, from an architectural perspective it may lead to bad implementation.

-By moving this client-side diagram architecture to a backend serverless function, we would be back to a situation similar to the _sequential model_ described above.
+By moving this client-side diagram architecture to a backend serverless function, we would be back in a situation similar to the _sequential model_ described above.
 In this model, our composition fails to meet all of the three design principles we are looking for.

 ### Difficult to handle consistency